-One way you and your family can help your loved one cope is to provide them with practical help.
-If they are physically able, it is important for them to continue with usual activities.
-But there will be times when they need help with such things as housework, paying bills, doing errands or driving kids to school.
-You can help with some of these daily tasks.
-Work as a team.
-Here are some ways that you can help:
+- Help with the daily chores go food shopping, cook dinner, do the laundry, clean the house, etc. - Offer to take them to the doctor and take notes.

+- Be there for them when they need a hug or need to cry. - Gather information for them when they're too tired. - Offer to make phone calls and screen calls or visitors. -

+If you live nearby...

-☐ Help with the daily chores - go food shopping, cook dinner, do the laundry, wash the car, etc. Offer to take them to the doctor and take notes. ☐ Be there for them when they need a hug or need to cry. ☐ Gather information for them when they are too tired. ☐ Offer to make phone calls and screen calls or visitors.
-O O 16 years live manufact If you live nearby ☐ Invite them over for dinner more often or bring them dinner.
-Call to see if you can pick up anything at the store.
-Offer to go to doctor visits or support group meetings. ☐ Get them out of the house by taking them to a movie.
-Offer to come over to clean the house and do laundry. ☐ Offer to take kids to school or activities.
-O 0 If you live out of town Send restaurant gift certificates or home-baked goods.
-Send a copy of your favorite book or video. ☐ Help celebrate holidays by sending flowers or decorations. ☐ Write letters, cards, poems or words of inspiration.
-O П
+- Invite them over for dinner or take them dinner. - Call to see if you can pick up anything at the store. - Offer to go to doctor visits or support group meetings with them. - Get them out of the house by taking them for a drive or to a movie. - Offer to come over to clean the house and do laundry. - Offer to take kids to school or activities. - -

+If you live out of town...

+- Send restaurant gift cards or home-baked goods. - Coordinate a group gift of a grocery delivery service. - Send a copy of your favorite book or movie. - Help celebrate holidays by sending flowers or decorations. - Write letters, cards, poems or words of inspiration.